 As disciples of Christ, we are commanded to prioritize our inner life over all things external and seek to please Him on earth as we would in heaven (Matthew 23:26, 2 Corinthians 5:9).
-Therefore, as a church, we desire to obey God exactly even in non-essential biblical traditions and symbols.
-However, this is secondary to our desire to have the spiritual reality of these symbols in our heart and the truths which they proclaim made evident by our lives.
+So although as a church we desire to obey God exactly even in non-essential biblical traditions, this is secondary to our desire to have the spiritual reality of these traditions alive in our heart and the truths which they proclaim made evident by our lives.

 God's Glory on Display

 The first reason men do not cover their heads while praying or prophesying is because Christ is our figurative head.
 1 Corinthians 11:3-4 says, “But I want you to understand that Christ is the head of every man, and the man is the head of a woman, and God is the head of Christ.
 Every man who has something on his head while praying or prophesying disgraces his head.
 A man who covers his physical head while praying or prophesying in church is symbolically covering Jesus and bringing him disgrace.
 Men also do not cover their heads because man is the glory of God in the creation order.
 1 Corinthians 11:7-9 says, “For a man ought not to have his head covered since he is the image and glory of God; but the woman is the glory of man.
 For man does not originate from woman, but woman from man; for indeed man was not created for the woman's sake, but woman for the man's sake.”
 Man is the image and glory of God.
 So not only is he symbolically covering Jesus and disgracing Him when he chooses to cover his head while praying or prophesying, but he's also symbolically hiding the glory of God.